 - ½ cup dried cranberries or raisins

-- In a mixing bowl, combine the dry ingredients with a whisk.
+- In a large mixing bowl, combine the dry ingredients with a whisk.

 - In a small bowl, lightly beat together the almond milk and eggs.
 Add the vanilla.